ubernostrum/django-registration/docs/quickstart.rst

 * :ref:`The one-step workflow <one-step-workflow>`, in which a user signs up and their account is immediately active and logged in.

 The guide below covers use of these two workflows.
+Regardless of which one you choose to use, you should add ``django_registration`` to your ``INSTALLED_APPS`` setting.

 .. important:: **Django's authentication system must be installed**